Paris planning overview

 $$$

-Ticket-first Disney day anchor for deciding whether Disneyland Paris belongs inside a Paris stay, a separate overnight, or a Marne-la-Vallee day trip.
+Ticket-first Disney day reference for deciding whether Disneyland Paris belongs inside a Paris stay, a separate overnight, or a Marne-la-Vallee day trip.

 Marne-la-Vallee / Chessy Theme Park Ticket